Skills That Can Save Students Money

 Being a car owner requires constant expenditure and effort.
 Whether it's getting the oil changed, the wipers changed or the windshield washing fluid replaced, there's usually something to be done.
 Imagine the money you could save if you learned how to do stuff like this yourself.
 Oil changes in particular require a little bit of time to learn to do totally right, and you'll probably need to purchase some equipment to do it properly.
-But ultimately, you're not going to have to spend as much changing your own oil as you will getting someone else to do it for $20 or more every few months.
+But ultimately, you're not going to have to spend as much changing your own oil as you will getting someone else to do it for $20-$55 every few months.

 This is another activity that can end up being a fun hobby in addition to something that will save you money.
 Starting a garden can end up saving you quite a bit on vegetables and fruits that can be expensive at peak season.
 Seeds are inexpensive, and many communities have tool libraries where you can borrow the equipment you'll need without spending a single penny.
 Growing your own tomatoes and strawberries will take some effort, but you'll end up with produce that is a much higher quality than what you'll find in a grocery store.

 It may seem like a simple thing to find a good deal on a product, but it's actually something that can take some practice and finesse.
 Sometimes, you might have to judge a situation to see whether negotiation is appropriate.
 Learning how to find yourself the best deal on expensive products is a skill that will pay off big time.